 A classification model is a computer vision algorithm that has been trained to categorize an image.
 The model learns how to do this by continuously examining images that have been labeled manually until it has processed enough labeled data to accurately categorize new images automatically.
 This is extremely useful for sorting images into searchable categories.

 How to build a classification model

 1. Choose your data: I am an avid hiker and love to visit Yosemite National Park.
 In addition to towering granite walls, Yosemite has some of the most beautiful waterfalls in the world.
 I wanted a way to be able to sort my numerous photos of the different waterfalls so that I could easily categorize them.
 A computer vision classification model is perfect for this!

-2. Uploading your data: With Plainsight’s On-Demand platform I was able to transfer 143 waterfall photos from my local device into my Yosemite Waterfalls dataset project folder.
+2. Uploading your data: I transferred 143 images s from my local device into a dataset folder labeled Yosemite Waterfalls.

 3. Classification Labels: Next, I created label tags for the waterfalls I wanted to classify.
 For this project I had classification labels for 8 distinct waterfalls: Yosemite Falls, Upper Yosemite Falls, Lower Yosemite Falls, Vernal Fall, Nevada Fall, Illilouette Falls, and Chilnualna Falls.

 4. Labeling the Data: Going through each photo I assigned the correct classification label until the entire dataset was labeled.
 I am very familiar with what the waterfalls look like so I spent an average of 2 seconds on each image.

 5. Training the model: Once the dataset is tagged and submitted, Plainsight’s SmartML feature makes it easy to train an accurate model.
 After locking my labeled dataset into a version, I hit the ‘train model’ command and waited…